 China is one of the largest eCommerce markets in the world.
-Cross-border eCommerce stores offer overseas brands the opportunity to sell and interact directly with Chinese consumers.
+Cross-border eCommerce stores offer overseas brands the opportunity to sell on Tmall or the other platforms and interact directly with Chinese consumers.
 Without being a registered business entity in China, you can build your brand by opening online stores on Tmall global, JD worldwide, WeChat mini program stores and more.
 However, choosing which platform and what type of store to operate is difficult as each affects your budgeting, the operation procedure, marketing plan, and most importantly whether it will bring the target audience of your brand.
 Moreover, the store opening process involves submitting documents, filling forms in Chinese, using a Chinese mobile number to activate your account, and other steps which have to be completed in Chinese.
 If you have limited resources to manage this process, this service will be the best solution for you.

 This service will assist in the setting up of your online stores in the following ways:

 ● Consultation on eCommerce platforms and store types

 ● Transferring of store registration details to you once it is open

 Click on “buy now” and proceed to the payment page.
 Crayfish.io will hold the payment until the project is done to your satisfaction before releasing it to the service provider or agency who delivers your work, minus our commission.

 Once your payment is successful, one of our pre-selected delivery partners will be in touch with you within one working day to start your project and deliver the work back to you within the agreed timeframe.

 All services purchased on this platform are guaranteed by Crayfish.io.
 The service will be delivered according to the scope described.
 If you are not happy with the quality of deliverables, please let us know and we will either help the project team improve the work, or refund your payment.
 Please refer to our Terms of Service for details.